mak109/cs6910_assignment2/README.md

 3. Part C : Using a pre-trained model as it is YOLOv3 object detection in realtime video

 ## PART A
-In this folder there are 3 notebook files and 3 .py files.
+In this folder there are 3 notebook(.ipynb) files and 3 .py files.

 [cs6910_assignment2_partA_question1_2_3.ipynb](PART%20A/cs6910_assignment2_partA_question1_2_3.ipynb) for code related to Question 1,2,3 of assignment